userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_middleware_service.md

 ## Before you start

-Make sure that you can compile and run core tests and read a basic example @ref scripts/docs/en/userver/tutorial/hello_service.md.
+Make sure that you can compile and run core tests and read a basic example
+@ref scripts/docs/en/userver/tutorial/hello_service.md.

 ## Step by step guide

-In this example, you will write an authentification middleware for both 'GreeterService' and 'GreeterClient' of the basic grpc_service.
+In this example, you will write an authentication middleware for both 'GreeterService' and 'GreeterClient' of the basic grpc_service.
 See @ref scripts/docs/en/userver/tutorial/grpc_service.md

 ### Installation